gmcduffie81-netizen/github_portfolio/README.md

 ## What this IS and what it ISN'T

-I built a full ops setup for multi-office field work covering four states by myself - console, portal, bots, web scrappers, reports, claims tools, etc.
+I built a full ops setup for multi-office field work covering four states by myself - console, portal, bots, web scrapers, reports, claims tools, etc.

 **None of that live production system is sitting here.** On purpose.